We will show you lots of ways to wear a scarf and style your scarf in many different ways.

 This also shows how a scarf can beautifully tie your outfit together.
 Here, the pink of the scarf matches fabulous pink shoes.

-To add an extra element of fun
+Use your scarf to add an extra element of fun

 Denise (below) mixes her patterns with the print on her jacket and her scarf.

-To pull together the colors in your outfit
+Use your scarf to pull together the colors in your outfit

 Danielle (below) gives a masterclass in using your scarf to tie an outfit together.